 Accounts and trade receivables are primarily due to investment transactions that have not been completed and are stated at the amount owed to the Foundation.

-As of December 31, 2016, the Foundation recorded receivables totaling \$725,000 due from two alternative investment fund managers.
-As of December 31, 2015 there were no funds due from fund managers.
+As of December 31, 2017, the Foundation recorded receivables totaling \$1,700,000 due from an alternative investment fund manager.
+As of December 31, 2016 there was \$725,000 due from two fund managers.